EESSI/docs/docs/test-suite/usage.md

 Using `--list-tags` you can get a list of known tags.

-To check the impact of this on generated checks by ReFrame, use `--list` or `--dry-run`.
+To check the impact of this on generated checks by ReFrame, use `--list-detailed` or `--dry-run`.

 #### `CI` tag